 *Under these existing MOUs, the Research Integrity Office (RIO) or the IRB also reviews exempt research conducted by Affiliate investigators.

 Affiliate investigators are subject to the same submission requirements as University investigators.

 University IRB as the IRB of Record: No Existing Agreement

 The University may agree to be the IRB of Record under the following conditions:

 - An external researcher is collaborating with a University or Affiliate PI on non-exempt human subject research.
 The researcher's institution has an IRB that agrees to rely on the University IRB.
 Requires an IAA.

 - A local institution has an FWA but does not have an IRB and wishes to engage the services of the University IRB for review and oversight of one or more research projects involving human subjects.
 Requires an IAA.

 - An external investigator is planning to conduct non-exempt human subject research and her/his institution does not have an FWA.
 Requires an Independent Investigator Agreement.

 Designation of an External IRB as the IRB of Record

-By the authority of the Vice President for Research and Innovation and in compliance with accreditation standards, University and Affiliate investigators must use the University IRB unless the sponsor requires review by a central or commercial IRB, or the external site will not cede review to the University IRB.
-When the sponsor requires use of a central or commercial IRB, the IRB must be AAHRPP-accredited.
+By the authority of the Vice President for Research and Innovation and in compliance with accreditation standards, University and Affiliate investigators must use the University IRB unless the sponsor requires review by a central or independent IRB, or the external site will not cede review to the University IRB.
+When the sponsor requires use of a central or independent IRB, the IRB must be AAHRPP-accredited.